HullaBrian/Personal-Website/_posts/2024-12-19-Weaponizing-WDAC-Killing-the-Dreams-of-EDR.md

 3. Once the machine begins the reboot process, the WDAC policy applies before any EDR driver and stops it before it can execute.

 ## Crafting the WDAC Policy
 The context of the environment being attacked is extremely important for this technique to be successful due to some EDR vendors having [Windows Hardware Quality Labs (WHQL)](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/whql-release-signature) drivers.
-These drivers are allowed by default on WDAC policies and will allow WHQL signed EDR drivers to load despite their services not running.
+These drivers are allowed by default on WDAC policies and will allow WHQL signed EDR drivers to load despite their service binaries being blocked.
 During testing it was found that although the EDR service was successfully blocked, the EDR's driver was allowed to load and continued to show activity.
 While perhaps the most obvious solution to this from an adversarial perspective would be to simply disallow WHQL drivers, this creates significant risk of the endpoint failing to boot.
 After all, the goal of this technique is ultimately to assist in lateral movement procedures, which becomes impossible if the device never boots.
 Therefore, a better way to specifically block kernel mode components is to block based off either a specific publisher or file attribute.
 During testing, it was found that some EDR vendors have drivers that will not allow the machine to boot if not allowed to run.
 These drivers did not appear to send any network traffic, so it was decided to not block based off of publisher alone and instead focus on blocking based off of file attributes.
 This proved to be extremely successful, as the targeted drivers and executables were not allowed to load without device disruption.

 As previously mentioned, a specialized WDAC policy is extremely important for this attack to make sense from an adversarial perspective.
 For blocking EDR that does **not** have WHQL drivers, this policy must at least:

-1. be in **enforce mode**
+1. Be in **enforce mode**
-2. **allow a generic path** so executables (ie post-exploitation capability) may be staged for execution
+2. **Allow a generic path** so executables (ie post-exploitation capability) may be staged for execution

 The first requirement is very easy to implement - just turn off audit mode.
 For the second requirement, selecting any arbitrary location to store potential post-exploitation capability material will suffice.